 At-Fault Insurance Standard

 Arizona is known as an “at-fault” insurance state.
-Under the at-fault system, people injured in an auto accident in Phoenix have the option of settling their claims with the insurance companies or proving fault and seeking damages in a court of law.
+Under the at-fault system, people injured in an auto accident in Arizona have the option of settling their claims with the insurance companies or proving fault and seeking damages in a court of law.
 In other states that follow a “no-fault” insurance system, injured parties cannot pursue legal action in court unless they meet a particular “serious injury” threshold.

 Car accident lawsuits are usually based on negligence.
 To seek compensation against an at-fault driver based on a theory of negligence, the plaintiff must prove three basic elements.
 First, the defendant must have owed a duty, or legal obligation, to the plaintiff.
 All drivers are obligated to operate their vehicles with reasonable care and consideration of others they may encounter while operating their vehicle.